Safe Emulator Setup for Students Using iOS Devices

 - Launch the instance: Start with 720p 30 fps for stability on campus Wi-Fi.

 - Install coursework apps: Use trusted app stores or instructor-provided APKs.
-The risks of random APKs are detailed in security risks of emulator apps on iOS.
+The risks of random APKs are detailed in security risks of Android emulators on iOS.

 - Save work: Sync notes and code to cloud storage in case you need to recreate the instance.